 The gaming headset is an improvement on the G35's in every way.
 Not only does the wireless feature work well, the ability to tweak the individual sound level of each of the virtual speakers takes this headset to the next level.

 Design-wise, Logitech has kept to the same core concepts of the G35 headset and worked at correcting some of its deficiencies.
 As with the previous Logitech headphones, the Logitech G930 is in iconic matte red and black.
-The left speaker retains the same set of controls as the G35 including 3 G-keys; volume adjustment wheel; mic mute button; and the switch to enable Dolby Pro Logic II virtual 7.1 surround sound.
+The left speaker retains the same set of controls as the G35 including 3 G-keys; a volume adjustment wheel; a mic mute button; and then a switch to enable Dolby Pro Logic II virtual 7.1 surround sound.